TheAbhayBhat/Distributed-Systems/README.md

         sudo apt install openjdk-8-jdk openjdk-8-jre
         java -version // it should have version start with 1.8... etc

-3. Download [MPJ Express](https://sourceforge.net/projects/mpjexpress/files/releases/mpj-v0_44.tar.gz/download) & extract in Downloads
+3. Download [MPJ Express](https://sourceforge.net/projects/mpjexpress/files/releases/mpj-v0_44.tar.gz/download) & extract it in Downloads

 4. Install Apache Netbeans (It will be Easier to work with Netbeans on Windows than Ubuntu)